-Completing an alcohol and drug addiction treatment program is an accomplishment worthy of pride as it facilitates the return to a healthy, sober life.
-Throughout an addiction treatment program, individuals who suffer from chemical dependency overcome the physical aspects of addiction while learning about the disease of addiction itself and the ways in which one can sustain sobriety long-term.
-However, recovery isn’t something that one finishes, ending with the completion of a rehabilitation program.
+Completing an alcohol and drug addiction treatment program is an accomplishment worthy of pride as it facilitates the return to a healthy life.
+Throughout an addiction treatment program, individuals who live with chemical dependency overcome the physical aspects of addiction while learning about the disease itself and the ways in which one can sustain sobriety long-term.
+However, recovery isn’t something that one finishes, ending with the completion of a program.
 Rather, one’s recovery is a continuous, cumulative effort.

 What is Aftercare?